-EXSC 513 Exercise Science Seminar S even (1 SH) (WI)
+EXSC 513 Exercise Science Seminar

 This course is a current literature and field research review.
 Focus will be recent research in exercise science with required journal readings, discussion, and commentary.
 Students will be asked to critically analyze experimental research and review literature in their field.
 This is a writing intensive course.
-Prerequisites: EXSC 305 and BMAL 311 or PSYC 222M.
+Prerequisites: EXSC 305 and BMAL 311 or PSYC 222MM.

-EXSC 514 Chronic Disease and Exercise Management F (3SH)
+EXSC 514 Chronic Disease and Exercise Management